 Seed viability

-A genebank’s primary goal is to efficiently conserve the germplasm that it maintains.
-To do so, it is important to ensure samples are kept alive, so viability testing – also known as germination testing – is an ongoing, fundamental genebank task.
+A genebank’s primary goal is to conserve the germplasm that it maintains efficiently.
+To do so, it is important to ensure samples are kept alive, making viability testing – also known as germination testing – an ongoing, fundamental genebank task.

 The challenge for genebanks is balancing their human resource constraints with the need to perform adequate testing of their inventory.
-Genebanks must prioritize which inventory items are to be tested and then systematically plan a practical schedule.
+As a result, genebanks must prioritize which inventory items are to be tested then systematically plan a practical schedule.

 This document is not intended to elaborate on deciding when and how often tests should be done, but rather to document how you can use GGCE to manage viability testing at your genebank after the genebank has considered its testing capabilities and has decided on its testing objectives.
 GGCE’s seed viability functions can help your genebank schedule tests, monitor the progress of the individual tests, and ultimately record the test results.